Second-order Temporal Pooling for Action Recognition

 Typically, max-pooling or average pooling of the sub-sequence level predictions is used~\cite{simonyan2014two,karpathy2014large,wang2015action}.
 Although, such pooling operations are easy to implement and fast to compute, they ignore valuable higher-level information contained in the independent predictions that could improve the recognition~\cite{cherian_grp,koniusz2016tensor,peng2016bag,hok}.
 For example, in the context of fine-grained recognition, let us consider two activities: ~\emph{washing plates} and ~\emph{wiping plates}.
-As is clear, discriminating the two actions is not easy due to their appearance similarities.
-Suppose sequences for the former also incorporate another sub-activity, say~\emph{running water from tap}.
-While, there could be a few frames from this activity (say at the beginning or end of sequences) for~\emph{wiping plates}, a first-order pooling scheme may detect this activity along with detections for the confusing~\emph{wiping plates} and~\emph{washing plates}.
-However, if we compute the co-occurrences of classifier scores, it is clear that both ~\emph{washing plates} and~\emph{running water from tap} demonstrate a high temporal correlation.
-Given that this correlation is absent for~\emph{wiping plates}, it is easy for an action classifier trained on such correlations to discriminate the two actions.
-While, this is a didactic example, the main idea is that such co-occurrence relations provide valuable cues for effective recognition.
-Towards this end, the goal of this paper is to explore second-order co-occurrences of classifier predictions for improving action recognition.
+As is clear, discriminating these two actions is not easy due to their appearance similarities.
+Suppose sequences for the former also incorporate an overlapping activity, say~\emph{running water from tap} (which is absent in the latter).
+If we compute clip-level features, it is likely that some of the clips in the former will be confused between \emph{washing plates} and \emph{running water from tap}; however such a confusion is absent in \emph{wiping plates}.
+We propose to make use of such confusions to produce a better action representation.
+In the above example, we compute the co-occurrences of clip-level action classifier scores for the two activities (viz. \emph{washing plates} and \emph{wiping plates}), and then train an action classifier on these co-occurrences.
+As the underlying classifier confusions are strongly-correlated, the co-occurrence matrix will capture these correlations for better action discrimination, as against using weaker statistics such as average or max pooling.